 Eligibility is also subject to our lending policy, affordability checks and underwriting.

-We do not lend in Northern Ireland.
+We do not lend in Northern Ireland or Isle of Man.

-Yes, our Delayed Start Mortgages may be used to buy new build homes.
+Yes, our Delayed Start mortgages may be used to buy new build homes.